marcv81/collectd_proxy/README.md

 encrypted or signed packets, and forwards them as plain packets.

-Some third-party applications support the collectd protocol, but only the plain packets. collectd_proxy allows to build a secure interface.
+Some third-party applications support the collectd protocol, but only the plain packets. collectd_proxy allows to use such applications over an untrusted network.

+## Setup

+Setup a virtualenv.

+    virtualenv -p python3 venv
+    source venv/bin/activate
+    pip3 install -r requirements.txt

+Run the unit tests.

+    python3 -m unittest discover .

+Run the program.
+An optional argument specifies the location of the config file. `collectd_proxy.ini` is used by default.

+    python3 server.py

 ## Example